Hyundai Tucson Hybrid performance, top speed, engine

 - 2MPG & CO2 emissionsThe hybrid Tucson does reasonably well here, but for the best figures we'll have to wait for the upcoming plug-in version

-- 4Engines, drive & performance - currently readingThe Tucson's hybrid drivetrain works well and the SUV is a satisfying and capable performer in town, country or on the motorway
+- 4Performance, engine & drive - currently readingThe Tucson's hybrid drivetrain works well and the SUV is a satisfying and capable performer in town, country or on the motorway